-AQUALIBRIUM: SAICE-WRC Schools Water Competition 2012
+AQUALIBRIUM: SAICE-WRC Schools Water Competition 2013

 Water distribution networks

 Water distribution systems are important to supply safe and clean drinking water to people.
 The teams are tasked to design a model water distribution network to distribute three litres of water equally between three points on the grid using two different diameter pipes and connection pieces.
 They are then judged on how well they execute the task – working on a penalty points system.
-They have a period of about an hour in which to design, construct and operate their network.
+They have a period of about an hour in which to design, build and operate their network.
 This competition exposes learners to the practical application of processes that influence their daily lives, which is how water gets to their homes.
 They are made aware of the intricacies involved in the design of water distribution networks and the actual water delivery to households.

 The grid used for the water distribution network is on a background that depicts the entire water cycle.
 It intrigues learners, as well as educators, who find it a very helpful educational tool.

 This competition strengthens government’s initiatives aimed at encouraging learners to take Mathematics and Science at school and to follow a career as a science or civil engineering professional.
-Only in this way can we assure that the quality of life of all South Africans will be better in the future!
+Only in this way can we assure that the quality of life of all South Africans will be better in future!